Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 ![Architecture](images/Migration-tool-V1.2-Architecture.png)

 ### Concepts
-The  incremental copy migration tool executes a series of smaller export-import rounds in succession in order to incrementally copy over **chunks** of data (default chunk is set at 30 days of data), checking every five minutes to check if the last export-import finished, and if there is new data to migrate.
+The  FHIR data migration tool executes a series of smaller export-import rounds in succession in order to continuously copy over **chunks** of data (default chunk is set at 30 days of data), checking every five minutes to check if the last export-import finished, and if there is new data to migrate.
 The five minute interval is set by the **orchestrator**.
   - **Chunks**: The migration tool will "chunk" the data into 30-day segments (based on the resources' lastUpdated timestamp) for each round of export-import.
 The default is 30 days and can be adjusted (more information below).
 Reducing the size of the export and imports helps with the efficiency of the migration tool and helps to minimize errors.
   - **Orchestrator**: Immediately after deploying the migration tool, the migration tool will find the earliest "chunk" of data and kick off a export, followed by an import.
 The orchestrator then checks every 5 minutes to see if the previous export-import round has finished.
 If the previous export-import round has indeed finished, it will kick off the migration of the next "chunk" of data to migrate, with the process continuing on and on until you choose to end the migration tool.
 The orchestrator will check every 5 minutes to see if there is new data since the last export-import in the origin Azure API for FHIR server to migrate over to the destination Azure Health Data Services FHIR server.
 This way, you can keep your Azure API for FHIR server up and running during the migration process, and choose exactly when to cut over to the new FHIR server.